 Adjustments to your dietary and supplement programs are often needed to accompany changes in your body chemistry.

 Retest Report and Choice Between Audio File or 15-20 Minute Consultation

 You’ll receive a PDF report with a brief test review and program recommendations.
-The report will also include an audio file in which I’ll review your test results and answer questions from your retest form, or we can do a 15-20 minute consultation.
+I can record an audio file to review your test results and answer questions from your retest form, or we can do a 15-20 minute consultation.
 You’ll choose when you fill out your Retest Intake form.

 6 Months Program Support

 This includes short emails to ask questions about the program.
 This also includes use of the Program Support Service if you are not feeling well in between hair tests.